Bhumika2603/MFPS/README.md

 -Plotted Heatmap of missing values,box plot and histogram plots of all the features to analyze them.
 These plots can be referred from [EDA_plots](./EDA_Plots)

+### Data Preprocessing

+- Loading the Dataset: Load Dataset in the from of a excel file.

+- Imputing the Dataset : Imputed missing values in numerical features and categorical features seperately using required imputer in the dataset.

+- Handling Date columns : There are some features having datatype datetime64[ns] present in the dataset which needed to be converted into categorical features for further training.

+- Encoding Categorical Columns : Categorical columns must be encoded into numerical ones for the training .
+Therefore multiple differnt encoders including One Hot Encoder, Gap Encoder,Hash Encoder and some others are used.

+- Scale Dataset : To ensure that no single feature dominates the distance calculations in an algorithm, and to improve the performance of the algorithm, dataset is scaled before splitting the dataset.

+-Splitting the dataset : Dataset is splitted into 3 sets- training set, validation set, and test set int the ratio(%) 80 : 10: :10.

+### Training the datset

+Training the dataset includes Fitting data.

+ Various algorithms are used to train the model to find best accuracy model :

+ - Support Vector Machine
+ - DecisionTreeClassifier
+ - GaussianNB
+ - CatBoostClassifier
+ - RandomForestClassifier
+ - XGBClassifier
+ - KNeighborsClassifier